priyadharshini-B265/MSAAI_Module1_Project_NFHS-5/README.md

 - Develop machine learning models to predict child malnutrition outcomes.
 - Evaluate and interpret model results to highlight major determinants.
 - Suggest data-driven recommendations for public health policies.

 ---

-## ⚙️ Installation

-See the [setup.md](setup.md) file for detailed installation and configuration instructions.

----